bcgsc/abyss/README.md

 Compiling ABySS from GitHub
 ===========================

-When installing ABySS from github source the following tools are
+When installing ABySS from GitHub source the following tools are
 required:

 * [Autoconf](www.gnu.org/software/autoconf)